Chesterfield County, Virginia

-Chesterfield County is located just south of Richmond in the Commonwealth of Virginia.
+Chesterfield County is a county located just south of Richmond in the Commonwealth of Virginia.
 The county's borders are primarily defined by the James River to the north and the Appomattox River to the south.
 Its county seat is Chesterfield Court House.

 Chesterfield County was formed in 1749 from parts of Henrico County.
 It was named for Philip Stanhope, 4th Earl of Chesterfield, a prominent English statesman who had been the Lord Lieutenant of Ireland.